Shrikrishna10/Sem_5/Verif_elective2/notes/Verif- Chp 1 & 2.md

 ## The Process of verification parallels the design creation process

+# Testing at Different Levels
+- To simulate a single design block, you need to create tests that generate stimuli from all the surrounding blocks - a difficult chore.
+-
 # SV Data Types

 There are 3 directions in SV they are input output and inout